 • overseas court cases.

-It is possible to avoid a criminal record by participating in the Magistrates’ Court’s diversion program.
-Successful completion of a diversion program means that a person is not found guilty of the offence (s 59 Criminal Procedure Act 2009 (Vic)), and the outcome is recorded like a police caution.
+It is possible to avoid a criminal record by partici-pating in the Magistrates’ Court’s diversion program.
+Successful completion of a diversion program means that a person is not found guilty of the offence (s 59 Criminal Procedure Act 2009 (Vic)).
 The record is not available to the public, including potential employers.

 Victoria Police conducts a nation-wide check of criminal records.
 If a record is obtained by Victoria Police from another police force, the relevant legislation (and/or policy) affecting the records of that police force will be applied (as well as the Victoria Police’s own Information Release Policy) before it is released.

-Under various Commonwealth, state and territory legislation a person has the right, in particular circumstances or for a particular purpose, to not disclose certain convictions (e.g. findings of guilt that occurred a certain number of years ago).
-Such convictions (widely referred to as “spent” or “rehabilitated” convictions) will not be released unless the records check is for the applicant’s personal information only and providing that this is in accordance with relevant legislation (and/or release policies).
+Under various Commonwealth, state and territory legislation, a person has the right, in particular circumstances or for a particular purpose, to not disclose certain convictions (e.g. findings of guilt that occurred a certain number of years ago).
+Such convictions (widely referred to as “spent” or “rehabilitated” convictions) are released unless the records check is for the applicant’s personal information only and providing that this is in accordance with relevant legislation (and/or release policies).

 Spent conviction laws cover federal offences and offences committed in every state and territory except Victoria.* You should contact the police of the state or territory where you may have committed an offence to obtain further information about their release policies and legislation.

 Spent conviction laws in other Australian jurisdictions may allow you to withhold information about any spent convictions except if applying for certain jobs.
-These include jobs as judges, magistrates, police officers, prison officers, teachers, teachers aides, or providers of childcare services.
+Different rules apply in different Australian states and territories, but the exceptions usually involve applications for jobs in justice and law enforcement, or jobs that involve working with children, the elderly or vulnerable people.

-Will a criminal record hurt my job prospects?
+Will having a criminal record hurt my job prospects?

 The law concerning the rights of employers to enquire into the criminal histories of prospective employees is uncertain.
 An employer may legally ask you during the job application process whether you have any previous criminal history; they can also request that you consent to an official criminal record check.
 However, it is your decision whether or not you wish to disclose your record and/or consent to a criminal record check.